Stocks Fall As Investors Fear New Virus Cases - UrduPoint

 While a wall of cash from governments and central banks has been providing support, observers say an equities rally since March may have been overcooked.

-Key European markets were up to half a percent lower in the mid-afternoon.
+Key European markets were down more than half a percent at the closing bell.

-On Wall Street, the Dow posted similar losses at the opening bell.
+On Wall Street, the Dow posted was just a touch lower in the late New York morning trading, having gained back much of the ground lost at the opening.

-After last week's broadly positive showing for stocks, traders had turned cautious on news of a jump in fresh virus cases across US states including California, Texas and Florida.
+After the past week's broadly positive showing for stocks, traders had turned cautious on news of a jump in fresh virus cases across US states including California, Texas and Florida.

 China, Australia, Germany and Japan are also battling new outbreaks with some reintroducing containment measures.